urob/zmk-unicode/README.md

 };
 ```

-### 4. Preparing the OS
+### 4. Preparing the OS and further configuration

-There are six configurable input systems.
-For unicode input to work one must
-select the right input system for your operating system **and prepare the OS**.
+For Unicode input to work, one must (i) select the right input system on the keyboard, and (ii)

-Currently the following input systems are available. **Some of these systems have
-additional configuration options.** Continue reading to learn more.
+(in most cases) must prepare the OS.

+Currently, there are six available input systems are available (most with additional configuration
+options).
+Continue reading to decide which one is right and how to prepare your OS.
+Input
+systems can be referred to either by their full name or by their alias shortcut.

 <details><summary>1. macOS (<code>UC_MODE_MACOS</code> or <code>UC_MAC</code>)</summary>

-macOS has built-in support for Unicode input, supporting all possible code
+macOS has built-in support for Unicode input, supporting all possible code points.
-points above `U+FFFF`.

 To enable, go to **System Preferences → Keyboard → Input Sources**, then add
 Unicode Hex Input to the list (under Other), and activate it from the input